Act 2

 3. Once again, darkness falls in the act.
 What does Doctor Rank reveal during this conversation with Nora?
 Why do you think that Nora responds to him in the way she does?

 Although in the play Dr. Rank's ailment is called "spinal consumption", critics generally agree that the disease is actually syphilis.
-The Doctor inherited the disease from his father, who was known to have lived a dissolute life with a number of different mistresses.
+Ibsen suggests that the Doctor inherited the disease from his father, who was known to have lived a dissolute life with a number of different mistresses.

 Find and note quotes that are relevant for these questions.

 1. Nurse " What out again in this dreadful weather?
-You'll catch a cold, ma'am and make yourself ill. ."
+You'll catch a chill, madam" (63)

-2. Nora "Yes, but, nurse, I shall not be able to be so much with them now as I was before."
+2. Nora "Yes, but, Anne-Marie, from now on I shan't be able to spend so much time with them" (63)

-3. Nora "Do you think they'd forget their mother if she went away altogether?"
+3. Nora "Do you think so?
+Do you think they'd forget their mother if she went away from them - for ever?"
+(64)

-3. Nora "I would play the fairy, and dance for you in the moonlight, Torvald."
+3. Nora "I'd turn myself into a fairy, and dance for you in the moonlight, Torvald."
+(69)

-4. Nora " This fellow writes in the most scurrilous newspapers; you have told me so yourself.
-He can do you an unspeakable amount to harm.
-I am frightened to death of him."
+4. Nora " This man writes for the most beastly newspapers - you said so yourself.
+He could do you tremendous harm.
+I'm so dreadfully frightened of him."
+(70)

 loss of social status